bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/anhonestresumeperson5035.markdown

-*While updating an online version of my resume a nagging web page advised me to include a personal statement: apparently the personal statement is my chance to stand out, make that all important first impression, and firmly affix my lips to succulent corporate ass.*
+*While updating an online version of my resume a nagging web page advised me to include a personal statement: apparently the personal statement is my chance to stand out, make that all-important first impression, and firmly affix my lips to succulent corporate ass.*

-*Being programmer oriented the web page suggested I write about my first computer.
-This is just conniving HR speak for, “How old you?”
+*Being programmer oriented, the web page suggested I write about my first computer.
+This is just conniving HR speak for, “How old are you?”
 HR cannot directly ask so they’ll probe circuitously.
 Sorry gals, (HR is a female ghetto), I’m on to you.
 I am excellent actor and liar.
 I can play your little game but I am no longer interested.
 Still your little page made